-Grand Prairie ISD Removes Newsletter Photo Of Teachers Wearing 'Chucks & Pearls' After Complaints From Staff
+Grand Prairie ISD Issues Apology For Newsletter Photo Of Teachers Wearing 'Chucks & Pearls' After Complaints From Staff

 “The picture was intended to celebrate a history making day,” Ellis said.

-In reference to an apology sent to staff on Thursday, Ellis added: “The apology the following day was not intended to take away from history or from the picture, but rather to apologize for the impression of some that staff at central office chose to include the picture and did not adhere to political neutrality.”
+In reference to the apology from Thursday, Ellis added: “The apology the following day was not intended to take away from history or from the picture, but rather to apologize for the impression of some that staff at central office chose to include the picture and did not adhere to political neutrality.”

 MORE FROM CBSDFW